godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

 .. _doc_customizing_html5_shell:

-Custom HTML page for Web export
+Custom HTML page for web export
 ====================================

-While Web export templates provide a default HTML page fully capable of launching the project without any further customization, it may be beneficial to create a custom HTML page.
+While web export templates provide a default HTML page fully capable of launching the project without any further customization, it may be beneficial to create a custom HTML page.
 While the game itself cannot easily be directly controlled from the outside yet, such page allows to customize the initialization process for the engine.